 In addition, villagers have free access to Socapalm’s medical services which, although not hospitals but occupational health centers, intervene in case of emergencies and first aid care.

-A little over a thousand people, neighbours and others who are not part of Socapalm, have benefited from first aid care in our medical centers or first aid posts in 2017.
+A little less than two thousand people, neighbours and others who are not part of Socapalm, have benefited from first aid care in our medical centers or first aid posts in 2018.

 Neigbouring communities also have access to free education for their children in schools built by Socapalm.